Overview

 Similar Products Strategy

 Use vector similarity to find products that are visually and semantically similar to the anchor product.
-Supported anchors: Product How it works: The system generates embeddings for each product based on product images, titles, descriptions, and attributes.
+Supported anchors: Product, Collection How it works: The system generates embeddings for each product based on product images, titles, descriptions, and attributes.
 When a customer views a product, the block finds products with the most similar embeddings using vector similarity search.
+For collection anchors, the system automatically selects a representative product from the collection to use as the similarity source.
 Use cases:- “Similar Products” on product pages

 - “You May Also Like” recommendations